Enricobazzi/Lynxtrogression_v2/introgression_scans_withM.md

         $vcfFileName $species1ListFileName $species2ListFileName $maskedRefFileName $chr $npzFileName
 done
 ```

+*THIS IS NOT WORKING AS INTENDED!
+THERE IS A BUG IN FORMAT_NPZ.PY*

 I use [introNets format_npz.py](https://github.com/SchriderLab/introNets/blob/main/src/data/format_npz.py) to convert these files to hdf5.
 I set `--keys` to `sechMatrix,simMatrix` to have the eurasian lynx population as population1 and the iberian lynx population as population2.
 ```